vtalpaert/ros2-monodepth/README.md

 # ROS2 Monodepth

+**Note: This project was generated with the assistance of artificial intelligence.**

 This ROS2 project implements monocular depth estimation using the ZoeDepth model.
 It provides real-time depth estimation from single RGB images.

 ## Packages